-Fire Fighters – Four tips to tackle common fire risks on the manufacturing floor
+Four tips to control fire risks in the manufacturing industry

 1. Commit to good housekeeping

-Clutter deserves attention of its own.
-Aisles, stairwells and doors need to be kept clear of tripping hazards, so they can provide a safe escape if a fire alarm sounds.
-Want to ensure everything returns to its proper place?
-Consider painting marks on the floor that show where waste containers, carts and tools should be parked when not being used.
+Clutter deserves attention, too.
+You need to keep aisles, stairwells, and doors clear of tripping hazards so they continue to provide a safe escape route if a fire alarm sounds.

+How can you make it easier to keep everything in its proper place?
+Consider painting marks on the floor that show where things like waste containers, carts, and tools should be parked while not in use.

-2. Create a protective dome around hot work
+2. Create a protective area around hot work

-The formal document even gives everyone a chance to consider alternatives that would eliminate fire hazards altogether.
-Material might instead by cut with manual hydraulic shears or pipe cutters, while connections could be made with mechanical fasteners.
+There’s also an opportunity to consider alternatives that would eliminate fire hazards altogether.
+For instance, instead of using heat sources, material might be cut with manual hydraulic shears or pipe cutters and connections could be made with mechanical fasteners.

 3. Maintain the sprinklers

-There’s plenty of fuel for a potential fire in a manufacturing operation.
-It might come in the form of combustible hydraulic fluid that streams from a nearby stamping press, accumulated paper dust in a printing plant’s dust collection system, or bulk fluid supplies.
+There’s plenty of fuel for a fire in a manufacturing operation.
+It might come in the form of combustible hydraulic fluid that streams from a nearby stamping press, or maybe from accumulated paper dust in a printing plant’s dust collection system.
+In other cases, bulk fluid supplies could cause trouble.

-Ongoing inspections will tackle these challenges.
-Thorough programs review control valves, air pressure and water pressure at least once a week, and look at fire department connections and tamper switches at least once per month.
-Annual inspections explore potential issues further, testing open sprinklers, pre-action and deluge systems, and trip-testing dry pipe valves.
+Ongoing inspections can tackle these challenges.
+Plan to review control valves, air pressure, and water pressure at least once a week, and look at fire department connections and tamper switches at least once a month.
+Your annual inspection through a qualified fire protection contractor can explore potential issues more deeply by testing open sprinklers, testing pre-action and deluge systems, and trip-testing dry pipe valves.

 Paint booths and surrounding areas call for some checks and measures to help protect against potential fires: